 Not too long ago, the path from algorithm to fielded machine learning (ML) model was a long and complex undertaking.
 Those with access to a ML expert with a working knowledge of neural network deployment might have options, but they were time consuming to develop.

-DornerWorks, a Xilinx Premier Partner, is a design services partner with Xilinx for the launch of the new Kria SOM portfolio.
+DornerWorks, a AMD Premier Partner, is a design services partner with AMD for the launch of the new Kria SOM portfolio.
 Developers working on ML/AI projects, embedded devices, and system architecture can utilize DornerWorks algorithm integration expertise to accelerate development of their products with Kria SOM innovative hardware and software features.

 DornerWorks engineer Shawn Barber is developing a Kria SOM machine learning demo by deploying an object detection algorithm that locates and measures the distance between people’s eyes.
 Other applications of the Kria some include industrial inspection, search and rescue, safety monitoring in transportation, and autonomous systems.